shivan-s/shivan.xyz/content/posts/health/index.md

 - bond with others who are also on this journey, and
 - to learn the discipline of pushing yourself and staying on track.

-All of these too contribute to good overall wellbeing.
+All of these too contribute to good overall well-being.

 I’m writing this newsletter at the airport, on my way home, where I’ve been away from my sacred gym routines.

 Part of me is happy to head back home so I can get back to my routine, but also part of me is a bit worried about my initial thoughts on my fitness goals.
-Are they really for “wellbeing”?
+Are they really for “well-being”?
 Or physical appearance?

 Let’s do a bit of a deep dive.
-Me and My Body Image

 I can’t remember when it started.
 Maybe in high school?